erikng/blog.eriknicolasgomez.com/_posts/2018-03-26-macOS testing tricks reusing base images and obtaining a root shell prior to SetupAssistant with LanguageChooser.md

 ## macOS testing trick 3 - Using vfuse templates to create a DEP capable VM with a pre-allocated snapshot
 Now that I had a custom image, I needed to pass that onto one of my favorite tools, [vfuse](https://github.com/chilcote/vfuse).

-While most people work with vfuse through it's main arguments, I prefer to only use vfuse's template argument.
+While most people work with vfuse through its main arguments, I prefer to only use vfuse's template argument.

 `vfuse -t /path/to/template`